On This Page

 Identifying Dartmouth Engineering faculty members of interest: The supplemental form of the application will be used to match your area(s) to those of faculty or to determine your focus.
 You must select at least one and may choose up to three faculty from the drop-down list in the application.

-Fill this out carefully and list your top faculty interest first.
+Fill this out carefully and list your top faculty of interest first.
 We strongly encourage you to review research by program areas and contact Dartmouth Engineering faculty for an initial conversation about research opportunities.

 Statement of Purpose/Essay: You will be prompted to write a brief essay describing your research interests and career goals and the reasons you wish to pursue graduate studies at Dartmouth.
 Include any information that does not appear elsewhere that will help us evaluate your application.
 If possible, keep your essay to 1–2 pages.